wavefrontHQ/docs/pages/doc/csp_getting_started.md

 permalink: csp_getting_started.html
 summary: Learn the basics for administering your service on the VMware Cloud services platform.
 ---
 Starting July 3, 2023, VMware Aria Operations for Applications is a service on the VMware Cloud services platform.
+From this date, we support two types of subscriptions: Operations for Applications subscriptions **onboarded** to VMware Cloud services and **original** subscriptions.

-{% include note.html content="After July 3, 2023, we support two types of subscriptions: Operations for Applications subscriptions **onboarded** to VMware Cloud services and **original** subscriptions.
-Original subscriptions are the existing ones and they remain as is until they migrate to VMware Cloud services.
-We are in the process of incrementally migrating original subscriptions to VMware Cloud services.
-For information about original and VMware Cloud services subscriptions and the differences between them, see [Subscription Types](subscriptions-differences.html). "%}
+Original subscriptions are the existing ones and they remain as is until onboarded to VMware Cloud services.
+We are in the process of incrementally [onboarding](csp_migration.html) all original subscriptions to VMware Cloud services.
+For information about original and VMware Cloud services subscriptions and the differences between them, see [Differences Between Original and VMware Cloud Services Subscriptions](subscriptions-differences.html).

 {% include note.html content="Starting September 7, 2023, all [**new trial**](start_trial.html) instances of Operations for Applications are **onboarded** to VMware Cloud services."%}